LifeBank (Philippines): History

-Corporate administration
+Structure

 The LifeBank's two corporate arms, the LifeBank RB (LBRB) and LifeBank MFI (LBMF), are both managed by the same board of directors/board of trustees.
 LifeBank MFI is headed by Vicente "Vince" P. Perlas, a medical doctor by profession, while the LifeBank RB's president is his wife, Rosario "Charrie" Perlas, also a medical doctor.
 Perlas family have long been the one who manages the LifeBank since it was founded on March 21, 1970 as Rural Bank of Maasin (Iloilo), Inc.

 The Perlas family which manages LifeBank, are Spanish/European-Filipino family like the Ayala and Zobel, Aboitiz, Lopéz, and Razon families.
 Through Perlas Group (LifeBank Group), the 2 companies has other sister, affiliate or related companies owned by any member of the said family which include: Seaboard Insurance, Bluefields Hypermart and Bluefields Hardware, Lolo Jose Kitchen and Liv Healthy Kitchen.

 Notable member of corporation's Board of Directors/Trustees is Nicanor Perlas (Nick Perlas).
 A renowned activist and one of the notable alumni of Ateneo de Manila University (ADMU) and Xavier University (Ateneo de Cagayan), he ran as an independent Presidential candidate during the 2010 Philippine National Elections.
 Nicanor Perlas serves as the Vice-Chairman of LifeBank Microfinance Foundation's (LBMF) Board of Trustees.
 He is also a laureate of the Right Livelihood Award in 2003, an award referred as an alternative Nobel Prize.